michael2012z/BitBible/markdown/KJV/files/Job.md

 12. Behold, in this thou art not just: I will answer thee, that God is greater than man.

-13. Why dost thou strive against him? for he giveth not account of any of his matters.he giveth…: Heb. he answereth not
+13. Why dost thou strive against him? for he giveth not account of any of his matters.

 14. For God speaketh once, yea twice, yet man perceiveth it not.

 15. In a dream, in a vision of the night, when deep sleep falleth upon men, in slumberings upon the bed;

-16. Then he openeth the ears of men, and sealeth their instruction,he…: Heb. he revealeth, or, uncovereth
+16. Then he openeth the ears of men, and sealeth their instruction,

-17. That he may withdraw man from his purpose, and hide pride from man.purpose: Heb. work
+17. That he may withdraw man from his purpose, and hide pride from man.

-18. He keepeth back his soul from the pit, and his life from perishing by the sword.from perishing: Heb. from passing
+18. He keepeth back his soul from the pit, and his life from perishing by the sword.

 19. He is chastened also with pain upon his bed, and the multitude of his bones with strong pain:

-20. So that his life abhorreth bread, and his soul dainty meat.dainty…: Heb. meat of desire
+20. So that his life abhorreth bread, and his soul dainty meat.

 21. His flesh is consumed away, that it cannot be seen; and his bones that were not seen stick out.